Master your indoor miles with these five tips to beat treadmill boredom.

 I LOVE the treadmill for interval work since it really helps push me.
 (Note: I don’t think you should do ALL your interval work on the treadmill.
 Be sure to hit the track for some speed sessions so you learn to push without the help/threat of the treadmill belt.)
-But, if you aren’t on a specific training plan or you never do intervals, use the day(s) that you need to hit the treadmill to add in some intervals.
+But, if you aren’t on a specific training plan or you never do intervals, use the day(s) that you need to head inside to add in some treadmill workouts.
 You can see some of my interval workouts here, here, here, here and here.

 (4) View the treadmill as a reward

 While I don’t always look forward to the treadmill, I definitely don’t dread it.
 I try to think of it as a reward where I can truly relax.
 When I run outside, I can rarely zone out for long stretches.
 My mind is constantly assessing and evaluating, “Is that a pothole?
 Is that black ice?
 Am I safe?
 Should I turn off my music so I can hear what’s happening around me?
 What’s my plan if someone came at me?
 Is there a car coming?
 Can I beat that car?
 Ugh, it’s so dark.
 UGH, tree limb!
 Agh, did I hurt my ankle?
 Should I stop?
 Wait, I think I’m okay.
 Ooooh boy, I’m glad I didn’t roll my ankle.”
 And so on.

 There are just so many variables when running outside, especially when it’s dark and/or rainy and/or cold.
 I’m not complaining, but it’s the reality that your mind HAS to be assessing a lot when you’re out on the roads, especially as a female.
 So, I look forward to my treadmill time as an opportunity to actually zone out and not think about all those things.